 After analysing the results, researchers found that those who both ate quickly and ate until they were full, had a higher BMI than those who didn’t eat this way.
 Unsurprisingly, they also consumed more calories than the slower eaters.

 Nutritionists often advise on the importance of eating slowly.
 This not only helps with your digestion, but the longer you chew your food, the fuller you’ll feel.
-You don’t need to go as far as following the
+You don’t need to go as far as following the Chew Chew diet, however, if you are gaining weight and are not sure why, think about your eating style and maybe try changing it.

 6 Tips To Slow Down Your Eating